 Annual Symposium

 Each March, the WGSS program celebrates Women’s History Month with a day-long symposium focusing on one central theme and featuring panels of scholars, activists, and journalists in dialogue with one another and their audience.
-This innovative symposium is open to Northeastern faculty, graduate students, undergraduate students, and interested parties from outside the university.
+This innovative symposium is open to Northeastern faculty, graduate students, undergraduate students, staff, and interested parties from outside the university.
 Not a typical academic conference, the symposium features lively, accessible discussions of topics relevant to a broad audience.
 To view more information about past symposia, please click here.